 Step back in time to the ancient heart of the Mediterranean—welcome to Gozo.

-Words by Daniel Cilia
+Words & Photos by Daniel Cilia

 There’s much to see and do in Gozo too.
 But if you have a penchant for history and archaeology and want to wander off the beaten track, visit the Ras il-Wardija sanctuary.
 It may be little known, but it forms a key part of the islands’ rich heritage, linking them to the ancient Mediterranean world.